Yellowhead (bird)

-The yellowhead or mōhua (Mohoua ochrocephala) is a small insectivorous passerine bird endemic to the South Island of New Zealand.
+The yellowhead or mohua (Mohoua ochrocephala) is a small insectivorous passerine bird endemic to the South Island of New Zealand.
 Once a common forest bird, its numbers declined drastically after the introduction of rats and stoats, and it is now near threatened.

-Name
+Along with the kiwi, weka, kākāpō and takahe it is one of the most famous birds of New Zealand.

+Taxonomy

+The yellowhead was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He placed it with the flycatchers in the genus Muscicapa and coined the binomial name Muscicapa ochrocephala.
+The specific epithet is derived from the Ancient Greek ōkhros meaning "pale yellow" and -kephalos meaning "-headed".
+Gmelin based his account on the "yellow-headed fly-catcher" that had been described in 1783 by the English ornithologist John Latham in his book A General Synopsis of Birds.
+The naturalist Joseph Banks had provided Latham with a watercolour painting of the bird by Georg Forster who had accompanied James Cook on his second voyage to the Pacific Ocean.
+The inscription on the painting includes the year 1774 and the location "Queen Charlotte's Sound".
+Queen Charlotte Sound is on the north coast of the South Island of New Zealand.
+This picture is the holotype for the species and is in the collection of the Natural History Museum in London.
+The yellowhead is now one of three species placed in the genus Mohoua that was introduced in 1837 by the French naturalist René Lesson.
+The species is monotypic: no subspecies are recognised.

 The yellowhead was known in the 19th century as the "bush canary", after its trilling song.
-Today it is often known by its Māori name mōhua in New Zealand English, but Māori also knew it as mōhoua and houa.
+It is also known as mohua from the Māori mōhoua.
 Recent classification places this species and its close relative, the whitehead, in the family Mohouidae.

-Distribution
+Distribution and habitat

 The yellowhead and the whitehead have allopatric distributions as, conversely, the latter is found only in the North Island and several small islands surrounding it.
-Although abundant in the 19th century, particularly in southern beech forests on the South Island and Stewart Island / Rakiura, mōhua declined dramatically in the early 20th century due to the introduction of black rats and mustelids; nesting in tree holes makes them more vulnerable to predators.
+Although abundant in the 19th century, particularly in southern beech forests on the South Island and Stewart Island / Rakiura, mohua declined dramatically in the early 20th century due to the introduction of black rats and mustelids; nesting in tree holes makes them more vulnerable to predators.

 Today they have vanished from almost all of the South Island's forests and exist in less than 5% of their original range.
-On mainland South Island there is currently a small population of mōhua in the Marlborough Sounds and around Arthur's Pass, but a quarter of the population lives in the beech forests of the Catlins.
-The mōhua number about 5000.
+On mainland South Island there is currently a small population of mohua in the Marlborough Sounds and around Arthur's Pass, but a quarter of the population lives in the beech forests of the Catlins.
+The mohua number about 5000.